AgustinRamiroDiaz/devops-challenge-senior/README.md

-**NOTE:** _EXECUTING THIS CHALLENGE WILL CREATE RESOURCES IN YOUR AWS ACCOUNT AND WILL COST A FEW DOLLARS.
-IF THIS IS A PROBLEM FOR YOU, LET US KNOW AND WE WILL PROVIDE YOU WITH AN API KEY TO USE._

 # Welcome to the Particle41 DevOps Team Challenge

 This challenge is for candidates who want to join the Particle41 DevOps team.